 Emerald's contemporary boutique hotel design completes the deluxe river cruise experience (with up to 182 passengers only) on the Danube, Rhine, Main, Rhone and Douro in Europe; the Mekong in Cambodia and Vietnam; Russia's Volga; and Egypt's Nile.

-On all 17 vessels, whether refurbished or newly built, Uniworld's signature is a daring, dynamic and colorful ambience.
+On all 17 vessels, whether refurbished or newly built, Uniworld's signature is a daring, dynamic and colourful ambience.
 Public rooms and cabins are furnished in a high standard, with lush fabrics, antiques and original artwork nestled next to state-of-the-art amenities like flat-screen televisions, marble bathrooms and incredibly comfortable Savoir brand beds.

 Cuisine and service are on par with those found on oceangoing luxury vessels, though as the line's riverboats are significantly smaller, ranging in size from 56 to 196 passengers, options like alternative restaurants and entertainment venues are typically fewer in number.
 (Instead, each evening provides diversions that might range from local acts brought onboard in ports of call to bands that play for dancing).